 A new index measures transparency in state-owned companies.

 Ján Podhorský was appointed to lead Tepláreň Košice, hundred percent state-owned heating plant, in August 2010, soon after national elections.
 Podhorský was one of the hundreds of politically appointed managers who came to lead state companies after the electoral change.
-Nothing unusual in Slovakia, where two thirds of managerial positions change personnel within a year after elections, according to TI Slovakia analysis.
+Nothing unusual in Slovakia, where two thirds of managerial positions change personnel within a year after elections, according to TI Slovakia analysis305.
 Only 40 days into his job, Podhorský was replaced by another nominee thanks to a new political deal between two coalition parties.
 Departing manager ended up with a golden parachute of 90 thousand euros, or equivalent of a year worth of his salary.

-The three Slovak state hospitals with the biggest procurement volumes receive on average only 1,1 bids per tender.
+The three Slovak state hospitals with the biggest procurement volumes receive on average only 1,1 bids per tender306.
 The bidders who take part (or are allowed to take part) in procurement are almost certain to get the fat contract.
 Other Slovak state hospitals do not fare much better.
-Overall, two thirds of their total contracting is awarded to the only bidder entering the contest, indicating large corruption risks, according to Transparency International study released in mid-August.
+Overall, two thirds of their total contracting is awarded to the only bidder entering the contest, indicating large corruption risks, according to Transparency International study307 released in mid-August.

 Slovak media report frequently on cases of enormous benefits going to company managers, and overpriced purchases made by companies that provide poor services for their clients.
 Unlike ministries and other government institutions, the semi-commercial status of state companies exempts them from most of obligations of access to information laws.
 This makes public control rather weak.
 Yet Slovakia has around hundred fully state-owned companies with sales worth 12 billion euros annually.

 That is why TI Slovakia launched its first ever Transparency ranking of state- and city-owned companies308 this summer.
 The rankings showed309 that Slovak companies scored poorly on most accounts.